microsoft/XmlNotepad/docs/help/dynamic.md

   </xs:simpleType>
 ```

-Now if you open Employee.xml and select the Employee Id attribute you will see this annotation listed in the Dynamic
+Now, if you open Employee.xml and select the Employee Id attribute you will see this annotation listed in the Dynamic
 Help tab as follows:

 ![annotations](../assets/images/annotations.png)